Kinguélé Aval Hydroelectric Power Station: Overview

 The owners have established a special-purpose vehicle company called Asonha Energie SA, to develop, manage and maintain the proposed power station and associated infrastructure developments.
 The energy generated at this power station will be sold to Société d’énergie et d’eau du Gabon (SEEG), the national electricity utility company, under a 30-year power purchase agreement (PPA).

 Ownership

-The table blow illustrates the shareholding in Asonha Energie, the special vehicle company, established to own, develop and manage the Kinguélé Aval Hydroelectric Power Station.
+The table below illustrates the shareholding in Asonha Energie, the special vehicle company, established to own, develop and manage the Kinguélé Aval Hydroelectric Power Station.

 Construction costs and funding

 The engineering, procurement and construction (EPC) contract for this project was awarded to Sinohydro, the Chinese, state-owned hydropower engineering and construction company.
 The construction budget has been reported as €176 million (approx. US$209 million).
+Later, this was revised to €179 million (117.4 billion CFA francs).

-The long list of funders for this power station include the entities listed in the table below:
+The funders for this power station include the entities listed in the table below: